Arizona is now vaccinating all individuals ages 12 and older (12 and older for the Pfizer vaccine, 18 and older for the

 When will I be able to be vaccinated?

-• To determine if you are eligible and to make an appointment, you must register and follow the steps through the AZDHS Vaccine Registration website.
+• To make an appointment, you must register and follow the steps through the AZDHS Vaccine Registration website.

 How much will the vaccine cost?

 Are children eligible for any of the COVID-19 vaccines?

 • The Pfizer vaccine is approved for individuals 12 and older.
 The Moderna vaccine has been approved for individuals 18 and older.

 Do the vaccines require multiple shots?

 • Both the Pfizer and Moderna vaccines require a booster shot taken three to four weeks after the preliminary vaccination shot.
 Your medical provider will alert you when you should return for your booster shot.
 Failure to take the booster shot reduces the effectiveness of the vaccine significantly.

 What if I only get one shot?